Laundry and Dry Cleaning

 Product Sales

+If you rent equipment or sell products such as rug shampoo, spotting compounds, or deodorizers at retail, you must charge sales tax on your sales price to the customer.
 You may buy the products exempt from sales tax.
 Give your supplier a completed Form ST3, Certificate of Exemption.
 Specify the Resale exemption.
 For example, a clothing retailer may buy alterations from a tailor exempt for resale.

 Equipment Sales